Property Purpose, Rules & Parties

 No alcohol except by Rick’s Place permission.

-Rick’s Place is a smoke free park with limited exceptions as designated by staff.
+Rick’s Place is a smoke free park.

 Unmanned aircraft (e.g. drones) require Rick’s Place permission to operate.